-In 1881, Dr. Hall married Eleanor Louise Minturn.
-She was born on the 6th of June, 1861 in Detroit, the daughter of Adam Minturn.
-They had two children, Fredrick and Edith.
-After practicing medicine for 5 years, Dr. Hall returned for postgraduate studies in New York and Trinity College in Toronto.
-Between these two institutions he received the degree’s of M.C., P. & S.O. in 1884.
-He joined the College of Physicians and Surgeons on the 24th of April, 1884.
-Dr. Hall moved his family to Chatham in 1885 and set up a general practice.
-That same year, he set up a practice with Dr. John Phillips Sivewright in Wallaceburg and Dr. Hall was named the Medical Officer of Health, a position he held for the rest of his life.
+Dr. William Hall joined the College of Physicians and Surgeons on the 24th of April, 1884.
+Dr. Hall moved his family to Chatham in 1885 and he set up a general medical practice on Fifth Street.
+According to Soutar’s Chatham Directory of 1885, he resided at Oldershaw’s Row on Raleigh Street.
+That same year, he set up a medical practice with Dr. John Phillips Sivewright in Wallaceburg.
+Also in 1885, Dr. Hall was named the first Medical Officer of Health, a position he held for the rest of his life.
 Dr. Hall was a member of the Chatham Medical Society, the Canadian Medical Society, the Pan American Health Officers Association and the Canadian Health Officer’s Association.

 Dr. Hall enjoyed fishing in his spare time.

-Dr. Hall died on August 21st, 1915.
-Mrs. Hall died on the 9th of May, 1921 in Chatham.
-Dr. and Mrs. Hall are buried at Maple Leaf Cemetery in Chatham.
+Dr. Hall died in Chatham on the 21st of August, 1915.
+Mrs. Hall died in Chatham at St. Joseph’s Hospital on the 9th of May, 1921.
+Dr. and Mrs. Hall were buried at Maple Leaf Cemetery in Chatham.

-*His son Dr. Frederick William Hall, Dr. John Phillips Siveweright and Dr. William Henry Tye are also featured on the Chatham-Kent Physician Tribute website.
+**Dr. John Phillips Sivewright, Dr. William Henry Tye and Dr. Hall’s son, Dr. Frederic William Hall are also featured on the Chatham-Kent Physician Tribute website.